EASTBIO currently advertises projects for PhD studentships with a start in 2017-18. To browse the available projects, please see here.

 University of Edinburgh School of Chemistry

-[Please check the affiliation of the first supervisor and apply through the correct link.]
+[Please check the affiliation of the first/lead supervisor and apply through the appropriate link.]

 If shortlisted by the EASTBIO selection committee, you will be invited to attend an interview.
-The interviews will be held as follows:
+The interviews schedule will be announced in due time.

 * Some EU applicants may be eligible, if you meet Research Council residency criteria.